 - Ask your doctor about alternative medicine.
 This could include acupuncture or a chiropractic adjustment.
 It could also include osteopathic manipulation.
 Your muscles and joints are moved through stretching and using gentle pressure.

 Things to consider

-The AAFP recommends against imaging tests when low back pain has been present for less than 6 weeks.
+The AAFP recommends against some imaging tests when low back pain has been present for less than 6 weeks.
 The exception is if there is a severe risk, such as a neurological issue.
 Research shows that imaging done before 6 weeks does not improve outcomes.
-Rather, it increases health care costs.
-In addition, some imagining tests may not be safe during pregnancy.
+It increases health care costs.
+Some imagining tests may not be safe during pregnancy.
 Talk to your doctor about the benefits and risks.